IamAniket12/PhdPlanTracker/May/week 4/May_Week4.md

 ## Notes
 - Literature review access [link](https://www.overleaf.com/project/65be996ac67fb55975bf6b98)
+- The dollhouse business case is in progress, but finding the right material is taking longer than expected.
+If you have any suggestions for heating and cooling devices, please let me know.
+- Order a new servo for the RC car, which is expected to arrive by the end of today (29 May).
 - Data Structure and algorithm solved problems.
 [1](https://leetcode.com/problems/get-equal-substrings-within-budget/description/) [2](https://leetcode.com/problems/find-the-number-of-distinct-colors-among-the-balls/description/) [3](https://leetcode.com/problems/special-array-with-x-elements-greater-than-or-equal-x/description/) [4](https://leetcode.com/problems/find-occurrences-of-an-element-in-an-array/description/) [5](https://leetcode.com/problems/find-the-xor-of-numbers-which-appear-twice/description/) [6](https://leetcode.com/problems/student-attendance-record-ii/description/)